Matthew Mitcham

-Matthew John Mitcham OAM (born 2 March 1988) is a retired Australian diver and trampolinist.
+Matthew John Mitcham OAM (born 2 March 1988) is an Australian retired diver and trampolinist.
 As a diver, he was the 2008 Olympic champion in the 10m platform, and he is the 2nd highest single-dive score in Olympic history (at the time it was the highest scoring dive ever).
-This made him the first openly gay athlete to win an Olympic gold medal.
+This made him the first openly gay man to win an Olympic gold medal.
 He is also the first Australian male to win an Olympic gold medal in diving since Dick Eve at the 1924 Summer Olympics.